data-apis/array-api/spec/API_specification/creation_functions.md

 -   **out**: _&lt;array&gt;_

     -   an array containing uninitialized data.
+TODO: output array data type.

 ### <a name="empty_like" href="#empty_like">#</a> empty_like(x, /, *, dtype=None)